swtcpro/jingtum-lib-csharp/docs/docs.md

 ## Data
 * The json string is sent to server for request operation.
 * The json string is sent to server for transaction operation (server sign).
-* The json string is sent to server for transaction operation (local sign).
+* The transaction data is serialized to blob string and then sent to server for transaction operation (local sign).
 * The json string is reveived from server for reqeust and transaction operations.
 * The callback result contains:
-** The raw message from server, in json format.
+  * The raw message from server, in json format.
-** The exception message if the operation is refused by the server.
+  * The exception message if the operation is refused by the server.
-** The result object if the operation is succeed.
+  * The result object if the operation is succeed.
 It is parsed from the json message.

 ## Local Sign
 The local sign is implemented by serializing the json string into binary blob, and then send the blob string to server.